Epidote: The Pistachio-Green Mineral

 Epidote forms in regional metamorphic environments.
 For instance, it is found in contact zones where limestone has been intruded by granite or pegmatites and has been altered to marble.
 It is also found in igneous rocks where constituent minerals have been hydrothermally altered.

-Epidote is fairly common and abundant, so you should be able to obtain a nice specimen for your collection at a reasonable price at most gem shows or rock shops.
+This is a fairly common and abundant mineral, so you should be able to obtain a nice specimen for your collection at a reasonable price at most gem shows or rock shops.
 Just a few of the many well-known localities are found in France, Austria, the Piedmont region of Italy, Norway, Brazil, Pakistan, and—in the United States—Connecticut, Virginia, Alaska, and elsewhere.

 Some especially dark green transparent specimens—especially those from Knappenwand in Austria and from Brazil—have been valued as gemstones for cutting and faceting to be set into jewelry.